unibz-core/security-archimate/docs/Terminology.md

 > A *Security Designer* is an agent responsible for the introduction of a Security Mechanism.

-In ArchiMate, a *Security Designer* is represented as Business Role stereotyped with «SecurityDesigner».
+In ArchiMate, a *Security Designer* is represented as a Business Role stereotyped with «SecurityDesigner».
 Normally, it is associated with a «ControlMeasure» element and assigned to the implementation of a *Security Mechanism*.
 A *Security Designer* is a role playing by a person or department, not a job.

 **Examples:** IT team, security consultants.